Be a Leader During COVID-19

 It is important to help your community members manage and prevent chronic disease.
 The Centers for Disease Control and Prevention (CDC) have identified several groups who are at a higher risk for severe illness with COVID-19.
 These groups include residents with uncontrolled pre-existing chronic conditions (such as high blood pressure and diabetes).
 There are ways your community members can control chronic conditions at home through self-monitoring, eating healthy and daily physical activity.
 Take the lead in supporting a healthy community by encouraging healthy lifestyle choices and helping your community self-manage chronic diseases at home.

-As a community leader, you play an important role in educating your community and setting an example for residents and other organizations to follow as we work together to slow the spread of COVID-19.
+As a community leader, you play an important role in educating your community and setting an example for residents and other organizations to follow as we work together to stop the spread of COVID-19.
 We know from our disproportionate health outcomes in Louisiana that a virus like COVID-19 can hit harder in vulnerable communities, where many people are living with chronic health issues like hypertension and diabetes—the top two underlying factors in COVID-19 deaths.
 And the Louisiana Department of Health is reporting data that shows African Americans are at a higher risk of death due to COVID-19 in Louisiana.
 You can make an impact by sharing resources, such as the link to our Living Well-Ahead webpage, with your community to educate on how to manage and prevent chronic disease during this time.

 Coordinate with local health officials on ways to ensure care and services for special populations.
 Congregations and organizations with experience working with underserved communities (ex: inmates, homeless persons, single-parent families, public housing residents, low-wage workers and more) can work with local health officials to ensure these groups receive appropriate care and services.
 We can help you connect with local health officials!
 Email firstname.lastname@example.org to get connected.